Home > Mākemo and its Emerald Lagoon

 Published : 8 September 2025

-Dropping anchor in Mākemo means touching the very essence of the Tuamotus—a fragile balance between vigilance and wonder.
-In this emerald lagoon, every dive, every legend whispered by locals, every sunrise on an untouched motu reminds us why sailors from all over the world still dream of these islands.
-In Mākemo, the ocean becomes memory, and perfection, a promise kept.
+If you drop anchor at Mākemo, you get a real feel for the true spirit of the Tuamotus—a delicate balance between careful sailing and a delightful sensory immersion.
+Every dive in the emerald green lagoon, every legend whispered by the locals, every sunrise over a pristine motu reminds us why sailors across the globe still dream of these islands.
+On Mākemo, the ocean murmurs memories and the promise of perfection.

-Raroia, the Kon Tiki Atoll
+Raroia, The Kon Tiki Atoll

 ?
 Any questions?